-Seattle police will return to East Precinct, where CHOP has reigned, Durkan says
+Seattle will phase down CHOP at night, police will return to East Precinct, Durkan says

 Seattle Mayor Jenny Durkan said Monday that the Seattle Police Department will be returning to its abandoned East Precinct building “peacefully and in the near future,” following a weekend in which three people were shot in the protest area that has emerged around the building.

-Durkan said the city would attempt to phase down nighttime activity in the Capitol Hill Organized Protest area, known as CHOP or CHAZ, but would not be using police to clear the area.
-Rather, Durkan said, they’d be asking people to leave the area voluntarily at night, offering resources for those going through homelessness and working with community groups to try to cajole people to leave the area, where dozens of tents have sprouted up in recent weeks.
+Durkan said the city would attempt to phase down nighttime activity in the Capitol Hill Organized Protest area, known as CHOP or CHAZ, but would not be using police to clear the zone.
+Rather, Durkan said, they’d be asking people to leave the area voluntarily at night, offering resources for those going through homelessness and working with community groups to try to cajole people to leave the area, where dozens of tents have sprouted up in recent weeks, along with couches, guerrilla gardens and graffiti.

+“It’s time for people to go home, it is time for us to restore Cal Anderson and Capitol Hill so it can be a vibrant part of the community,” Durkan said.
+“The impacts on the businesses and residents and the community are now too much.”

-That mirror changes sought by some protesters themselves.
+Shifting the protests away from evening hours mirrors changes sought by some protesters themselves.

-Some organizers affiliated with the protest zone distributed an unsigned letter Sunday calling for “suggested” CHOP hours of 8 a.m. to 8 p.m. to encourage the area “to stop being a chaotic, immobile zone” in the overnight hours
+Some organizers affiliated with the protest zone distributed an unsigned letter Sunday calling for “suggested” CHOP hours of 8 a.m. to 8 p.m. to encourage the area “to stop being a chaotic, immobile zone” in the overnight hours, though their plan called for some people to remain through the night.

-Durkan and Police Chief Carmen Best offered no specific timeline for returning to the East Precinct, but that it would be done in a “phased” way.
+Durkan and Police Chief Carmen Best, at a news conference, offered no specific timeline for returning to the East Precinct, but said it would be done in a “phased” way.

-Protesters have largely blocked law enforcement out of the area around East Pine Street and Cal Anderson Park for the last two weeks, amid protests of police brutality and systemic racism.
+Protesters have largely blocked law enforcement out of the area around East Pine Street and Cal Anderson Park for the last two weeks, amid protests against police brutality and systemic racism.

-Horace Lorenzo Anderson, a 19-year-old who went by his middle name, died from gunshot wounds early Saturday and a 33-year-old man was taken to Harborview Medical Center with life-threatening injuries.
+But questions around maintaining public safety in the area were heightened after this weekend’s shootings: Horace Lorenzo Anderson, a 19-year-old who went by his middle name, died from gunshot wounds early Saturday and a 33-year-old man was taken to Harborview Medical Center with life-threatening injuries.
 Late Sunday, a 17-year-old boy was taken to Harborview with a gunshot wound in his arm, police said, and was treated and released.

-A 20-year-old man also was shot and injured in South Seattle early Monday morning, according to police, unrelated to the protest area.
+When police responded to the Saturday night shooting, they were met with a hostile crowd and told that Anderson had already been taken to the hospital in a private vehicle.

+Best, Monday, seemed to pin blame for Anderson’s death on the Seattle City Council, which last week passed a ban on the use of tear gas and similar munitions by police, even though that law has not yet gone into effect.

 CHOP was created after Seattle police abandoned their East Precinct building, following nearly two weeks of hostile standoffs between police and protesters, which frequently ended with police firing tear gas and other non-lethal weapons to try to disperse crowds.